 National Comprehensive Cancer Network (NCCN) guidelines for genetic testing should be updated, suggests a 2018 study published in the Journal of Oncology.

-More patients would be tested, yes.
-More patients with cancer predispositions would be identified, yes.
-But the increased volume of genetic tests would yield a new issue; it would create a wave of information that would require more stringent use of medical management guidelines.
+The increased volume of genetic tests would yield a new issue; it would create a wave of information that would require more stringent use of medical management guidelines.
 As such, providers will need better tools to properly manage their patients.

 How Software Can Make Genetics Easy